ihscy/writeups/picoCTF-2018/binary/cake/README.md

 We have indirect control over `shop + 0x00` (total sales) and `shop + 0x08` (number of customers waiting).

 Initially, I tried `shop + 0x00`.
 I got the leak, but wound up having a corrupted chunk in `fastbin` I lost control of.
-As a result, the subsequent `malloc` calls resulted in crash.
+As a result, the subsequent `malloc` calls resulted in a crash.
 Thus, we will use `shop + 0x08` instead.

 I used the following code to get the address of the `cake` symbols and the pre-ASLR addresses of the `libc` symbols.